horizon-research/ism-algorithm/README.md

 You need to specify the path to the dataset, in this case, it is the root directory of flownet2.

-There is also a batch-processing Bash script you can use to test on all the dataset.
+There is also a batch-processing Bash script you can use to test on a set of datasets.
 Just simply run:
 ```
   $ ./test_dataset.sh
 ```
-Then, you can check out all results from `result` as previously shown.
+Then, you can check out results from `result` directory as previously shown.
 The format of result is the same as the one in PSMNet.

 ## Implement your own ISM